Redawt/BelowZeroGuide/docs/mods/loadorder/loadorder-structure.md

 #### 3. Frost Unrelated Mods I

-Put all mods that are unrelated to FROST and don't need a frost patch here.
+Put all mods here that are unrelated to FROST and don't need a patch for FROST.
 Weather should not be placed here though, they need to be loaded later if possible.

 * GCM_DLC_Automatron.esl
 * GCM_DLC_Far_Harbor.esl
 * GCM.esp
-* SCM.esp
 * Immersive HUD.esp
 * M8rDisablePipboyEffects.esp (this is an optional plugin from FallUI Inventory)
 * ...